 Teaching on campus

 When you resume your studies in September, your teaching will be partly on location again, in University buildings.
 You only have access to these premises if you do not pose a risk for your fellow students and lecturers.
-In other words, if you have no symptoms, and, if you arrive in the Netherlands from an orange or red area, you have spent two weeks at your new living arrangements in the Netherlands in quarantine.
+In other words, if you have no symptoms, and, if you arrive in the Netherlands from an orange or red area, you are advised to spent 10 days at your new living arrangements in the Netherlands in quarantine.

 Self-quarantine at your new living arrangements in the Netherlands

 If you have been abroad this summer or you have come from abroad to study at Leiden University, please check out which countries have been given orange or red code status by the Dutch government.
-If you enter the Netherlands from a country or region with an orange or red code, you have to stay at home in quarantine for two weeks before you can come to any University buildings.
+If you enter the Netherlands from a country or region with an orange or red code, the Dutch government advises you to stay at home in quarantine for 10 days.
+During those ten days you may not come to any University buildings.
 This measure is subject to regular changes, so make sure you check the rules that apply on the day you arrive in the country.

 We understand that self-quarantine can be difficult for first-year and international students.
 You can start your studies online if you are unable – or not yet able – to come to the University.
 In University rental locations there are resident assistants who can support international students during quarantine.
 If you have any questions about quarantine at home, check out the FAQs on the subject.
 Keep a close eye on this site for information about how to handle intake appointments with the Immigration and Naturalisation Service (IND), the local municipality or bank if you have to stay in quarantine.
 If you have any questions that are not answered by the FAQs, please get in touch with student support services, firstname.lastname@example.org or telephone + 31 71 527 8026.